Nico Elvedi

-Nico Elvedi (born 30 September 1996) is a Swiss professional footballer who plays as a centre-back or right-back for Bundesliga club Borussia Mönchengladbach and the Switzerland national team.
+Nico Elvedi (born 30 September 1996) is a Swiss professional footballer who plays as a centre-back for club Leeds United and the Switzerland national team.

 Club career

+Zürich

-Born in Zürich, Elvedi was a youth player for FC Zürich.
+Born in Zürich, Elvedi was a youth player for local side FC Zürich.
 He made his Swiss Super League debut on 15 May 2014 in a 1–0 away win against FC Lausanne-Sport, playing the full match.

+Borussia Mönchengladbach

+In June 2015, Elvedi joined German Bundesliga side Borussia Mönchengladbach for a €4 million transfer fee.
+He made his debut for the club on 7 November in a 0–0 draw against FC Ingolstadt 04, where he came on as a substitute for Raffael.

-Elvedi joined Borussia Mönchengladbach in 2015 for a €4 million transfer fee.
-He scored his first goal in the Bundesliga during the derby against 1.
-FC Köln. in 2017.
+Elvedi scored his first goal in the Bundesliga during the derby against 1.
+FC Köln on 20 August 2017.
 The match saw Borussia Mönchengladbach win 1–0.

+Leeds United

+On 19 August 2026, Elvedi moved to England and joined Premier League club Leeds United for a fee of €8.5 million.

 International career

-Elvedi played for various Swiss youth teams, and made his debut for the senior Switzerland national football team in a friendly 1–2 defeat to Belgium on 28 May 2016.
+Elvedi played for various Swiss youth teams, and made his debut for the senior Switzerland side in a 1–2 friendly defeat to Belgium on 28 May 2016.

-He was included in the Switzerland national football team 23-man squad for the 2018 FIFA World Cup.
+On 4 June 2018, Elvedi was included in the 23-man Swiss squad for the 2018 FIFA World Cup.

-In May 2019, he played in 2019 UEFA Nations League Finals, where the Swiss team finished 4th.
+In May 2019, he played in 2019 UEFA Nations League Finals, where the Swiss team finished fourth.

-In 2021, he was called up to the national team for the 2020 UEFA European Championship, where the team upset favorites France en route to the quarter-finals, where they lost to Spain.
+In May 2021, Elvedi was called up to the national team for UEFA Euro 2020, where his country upset favourites France en route to the quarter-finals.
+In said round, they lost to Spain.

-In 2022, Elvedi was part of the Switzerland national football team's 26-man squad for the 2022 FIFA World Cup, where Switzerland were knocked out in the round-of-16 by Portugal, 6-1.
+In November 2022, Elvedi was part of Switzerland's 26-man squad for the 2022 FIFA World Cup, where Switzerland were knocked out in the round-of-16 by Portugal in a 6–1 loss.

+On 20 May 2026, Elvedi was selected in the 26-man squad for the 2026 FIFA World Cup.